 WYSDOM evaluates the degree of association between an organization (or its products and services) with desired topics considered important and in line with evolving marketing goals.
 It also determines whether undesired topics and media coverage were avoided successfully.
 This goes far beyond simple Share of Voice-based success scores or lexical metrics such as sentiment.
 In the case of the Climate Program Office of the U.S. National Oceanic and Atmospheric Administration (NOAA), for example, a desired association with “climate change” contributes positively to the success metric, although the term typically carries a negative sentiment.

 The WYSDOM success metric is an adaptive measure and part of an iterative feedback cycle, customized to an organization’s evolving communication and dissemination goals.
 To specify these goals, analysts have full control over the lists of desired and undesired semantic associations, and the opportunity to update these associations according to changing priorities.
+The 2018-12 release added the option to store desired and undesired associations together with each topic, in addition to the dashboard default.
 The Brand Reputation Radar is a visual tool that guides and supports this process.

 Key Performance Indicators (KPIs)